Bill Dana: Career

-Before appearing in front of a television camera for the first time on The Steve Allen Show in 1959, Dana had been a prolific comedy writer, an activity he continued into the 1980s, producing material for other actors on stage and screen.
+Dana had been a prolific comedy writer, an activity he continued into the 1980s, producing material for other actors on stage and screen.
 Dana co-wrote the script for the Get Smart theatrical film The Nude Bomb.
 His brother, Irving Szathmary, wrote the theme song for the Get Smart television series.

 In 1966, Dana wrote the animated television movie Alice in Wonderland (or What’s a Nice Kid Like You Doing in a Place Like This?), in which he also supplied the voice of The White Knight (using his Jiménez voice).
 That same year, the Jiménez character was animated for the Paramount cartoon I Want My Mummy, written by Dana in collaboration with Howard Post.
 In 1966, Dana appeared uncredited in episode 48 of Batman playing José Jiménez, opening the window in the wall Batman was climbing and talking with him.

 In May 1967, Dana hosted his own late-night talk show, The Las Vegas Show, on the new United Network.
 Originated live from the Hotel Hacienda in Las Vegas, Nevada, the program was cancelled by the end of May when the United Network folded.

 Joey Forman's 1968 parody album about Maharishi Mahesh Yogi, called The Mashuganishi Yogi ("mashugana" meaning crazy or bizarre in Yiddish), was produced by Dana, and includes a cameo of Dana as Jiménez, as well as a cover appearance.
 The album is a mock news conference, an extended question-and-answer session.
 The ersatz Bolivian–accented Jiménez asks the ersatz Indian-accented Yogi: "Why do you talk so funny?"

 In 1970, responding to changing times and sensitivities, Dana stopped portraying the José Jiménez character; however, he played the character again on the 1988 revival of The Smothers Brothers Comedy Hour.
 Dana wrote the script for possibly the best known episode of the situation comedy All in the Family, entitled "Sammy's Visit", which featured Sammy Davis Jr. In 1976, he appeared in the "A Doctor's Doctor" episode of the NBC situation comedy The Practice as the hospital roommate of Danny Thomas's character Dr. Jules Bedford.
 In early 1979, he appeared as Sampson in the episode "Dewey and Harold and Sarah and Maggie" of the NBC series $weepstake$.